AIrjen/OneButtonPrompt/README.md

 A simple user guide for first time use and settings is available [here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/my_first_generation.md).

 It is also now available as a custom node for ComfyUI.
 [Check installation doc here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/comfyui_integration.md)

+More of a Fooocus fan?
+Take a look at this excellent fork called [RuinedFooocus](https://github.com/runew0lf/RuinedFooocus) that has One Button Prompt built in.

 # Features
 - __Full prompt generation__ with the click of a button.                  ==> [guide to my first generation](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/my_first_generation.md)